Levi Leipheimer: Omega Pharma - Quick-Step (2012)

 Leipheimer followed his California performance with third place overall in the Tour de Suisse.
 Leipheimer won a stage of the Tour of Utah, and finished third overall in the USA Pro Cycling Challenge, having led the race for one day.

 Omega Pharma-Quick Step terminated Leipheimer's contract in October, one week after his testimony to USADA.

 Retirement

 Leipheimer officially retired from pro cycling in May 2013.
-As previously noted, Leipheimer had cooperated with USADA in their case against Lance Armstrong, and detailed his own use of performance-enhancing drugs and methods while riding for Saturn, U.S. Postal Service, Rabobank, Gerolsteiner and Astana.
+As previously noted, Leipheimer had cooperated with USADA in their case against Lance Armstrong, and detailed his own use of performance-enhancing drugs and methods while riding for U.S. Postal Service, Rabobank, Gerolsteiner and Astana.
 In an October 2012 op-ed for the website of The Wall Street Journal ("Why I Doped"), Leipheimer also asserted to have raced the last five years of his career clean.

 Leipheimer and four other riders — George Hincapie, Christian Vande Velde, David Zabriskie and Tom Danielson — received six-month suspensions and were stripped of results.
 Hincapie retired; the others resumed racing in 2013 after serving their suspensions.
-Leipheimer hoped to do the same when his suspension ended in March but he could not find a team after having been fired by Omega Pharma.